Tuesday, 23 December 2025

 Father Gabriel Viner (d. c 1795) listed as Mason, 7 Margarets Blgs in the New Bath Guide of 1780, 1784 and 1792.

-Brother William Viner - carpenter owned 9 and 19 Morford St on the West side.
+Brother William Viner - carpenter owned 9 and 19 Morford St on the West side of the street.

 Tomb of Gabriel Viner. c1795.
 Pennant stone sarcophagus located north-west of the crossing, close to the church at Weston.
 The tapering sarcophagus stands on end plinths over a base, with foliate corner decorations, and has two stone handles (in the form of garlands) on each side.
 The cover has a gadrooned edge.
 Listed as a strong example of a Neo-classical churchyard memorial.
 No 428 on the churchyard plan (see illustation below).